 Like many, I try to prolong my trips to the hair salon as often as possible.
 It's not because I don't enjoy it — trust me, those head massages whilst having your hair washed are heavenly.
 It's because they often leave a sizeable dent in my bank account; just like everything right now, salon prices are soaring.
 The one thing I miss the most?
 Salon-fresh blow dries.
-You know the feeling, walking out the door with an extra bounce in your hair (and to your step), with smooth, glossy strands and the feeling that you can conquer the world.
-Luckily, the beauty tech industry is now well equipped with plenty of products promising to achieve this at-home.
+You know the feeling, walking out the door with an extra bounce in your hair (and to your step), with smooth, glossy strands, and the feeling that you can conquer the world.
+Luckily, the beauty tech industry is now well equipped with plenty of products promising to achieve this at home.

 My first thought was Damn, this is one chunky tool.
 My second?
 Thank God it’s not as heavy as it looks.
 In fact, the 2.0 is lighter than many hairdryers I’ve tried and just as light as the Dyson Airwrap (which I have borrowed from a friend in the past).
-It is corded but has a 360° swivel mechanism so it's easy to manoeuvre around your head.
+It is corded but has a 360° swivel mechanism so it's easy to maneuver around your head.
 Unlike other blowdry brushes on the market, Amika’s is oval-shaped (rather than round) to boost root lift.
-It also has two types of bristles: long nylon, ball-tip bristles (like you would find on a normal hairbrush) to detangle and smooth the hair and short, spiky bristles to increase bounce.
-This is all embedded in a smooth, tourmaline-coated barrel to further minimise frizz.
+It also has two types of bristles: long nylon, ball-tip bristles (like you would find on a normal hairbrush) to detangle and smooth the hair, and short, spiky bristles to increase bounce.
+This is all embedded in a smooth, tourmaline-coated barrel to further minimize frizz.
 This is a must for me — my hair is very fine and naturally dries with a wave and plenty of frizz, especially during the humid summer months.
-I was hoping that the 2.0 would be able to smooth some of this frizz down, cutting out my need for straighteners, and help add some oomph and volume to my ends.
+I was hoping that the 2.0 would be able to smooth some of this frizz down, cut out my need for straighteners, and help add some oomph and volume to my ends.

 Perhaps foolishly, I was so excited to receive my 2.0 that I decided to use it for the first time when I was already running late for a friend’s birthday drinks.
-Fresh from the shower and with my makeup half-done, I sectioned my towel-dried hair and worked in a heat protectant as suggested (Amika Blockade Heat Defense Serum, £26).
+Fresh from the shower and with my makeup half-done, I sectioned my towel-dried hair and worked in a heat protectant as suggested (Amika Blockade Heat Defense Serum).
 Then I got to work brushing through my hair, using the hottest temperature, hoping it would be the fastest drying.
 I was right — this brush is powerful.
 It took about 10 minutes to fully dry and style my hair, adding body and volume while keeping it sleek and shiny.
 I was very impressed, especially considering how much it cut down on my getting-ready time (and how much it defused my frizz).

 The 2.0 is noisier than the Airwrap but no more so than your usual hairdryer.
 Given that it only takes minutes to dry and style your hair, it’s a small price to pay.